-1.1 Without affecting any other right or remedy available to it, the Customer may terminate this agreement by giving [1 month OR [NUMBER] month’s] written notice to the other party:
+1.1 Without affecting any other right or remedy available to it, the Customer may terminate this agreement by giving [1 month OR [NUMBER] month’s] written notice to the [Supplier]:

-(a) if the Customer, [acting in good faith OR having made a reasonable comparison of the Supplier and other available suppliers], has decided to switch to an alternate supplier to achieve a reduction in the carbon footprint or emissions attributable to the Customer as a result of the Supplier’s performance of the agreement, provided:
+1.1.1 if the Customer, [acting in good faith OR having made a reasonable comparison of the Supplier and other available suppliers]*, has decided to switch to an alternate supplier to achieve a reduction in Customer’s Carbon Footprint, provided:

-- the potential reduction is [supported by reasonable evidence and is] at least [PERCENTAGE]% less than the carbon footprint or emissions relating to this agreement at the time of the comparison [(with that calculation meeting the requirements of [INSERT CARBON MEASUREMENT METHODOLOGY USED BY THE CUSTOMER])]; [and]
+- the potential reduction is [supported by reasonable evidence and is] at least [PERCENTAGE]% less** than the Customer’s Carbon Footprint at the time of the comparison [(with that calculation meeting the requirements of [INSERT CARBON MEASUREMENT METHODOLOGY USED BY THE CUSTOMER])]; [and]

 - the proposed obligations of the alternate supplier are at least as onerous as those of the Supplier under this agreement; [and]